 - Examine the scalp and hair for moving lice and eggs (nits).

-- Look at the whole head this way.
+- Look at the whole head in the same way.

 - Look closely around the top of the neck and ears (the most common locations for eggs).

 Both children and adults should be treated right away if any lice or eggs are found.

 Lotions and shampoos containing 1% permethrin (Nix) often work well.
 You can buy these medicines at the store without a prescription.
 If these products do not work, a health care provider can give you a prescription for stronger medicine.
 Always use the medicines exactly as directed.
 Using them too often or in the wrong way can cause side effects.

 To use the medicine shampoo: